-Business communication systems are the means by which businesses pass information along.
+Business communication systems are the means by which businesses pass the information along.
 This can be internal, among employees or external, to the general public and to customers.
 The most basic form of a communication system is email support and/or phone.
 More robust business communication systems come with support for instant messaging, video conferencing, and audio transmissions via the Internet.

 How businesses choose to communicate also determines the effectiveness of that communication.
 This may be through text, audio, video, or a system that utilizes all three.
 When choosing any communication system, the important thing to realize is that communication is not just talking.
 While talking can convey information, it doesn’t always mean that the person being spoken to understands the information.